gaffe23/gaffe-ota2/switchy/README.md

 	   0x8048530:   jmp    0x80486bf
 	   0x8048535:   movsx  eax,BYTE PTR ds:0x804b030

-Yuck.
-Okay, looks like we have some kind of repeating pattern in here too.
+It looks like we have some kind of repeating pattern in here too.
 Let's break down what this function is doing.
-At the start, it loads the first argument to the function from the stack into `eax` and then copies it into a location inside its own stack frame at `[ebp-0x8]`.
-After that, it compares some values together in order to determine where to jump.
+At the start of the function, it loads its first argument into `eax` and then copies it into a location inside its own stack frame at `[ebp-0x8]`.
+After that, it compares some values together in order to determine some kind of jump behavior.

-The instruction `mov ecx,DWORD PTR [eax*4+0x8048f50]` essentially takes `eax` (which contains the argument to the function), multiplies it by 4, adds it to the value `0x8048f50`, and stores that result in `ecx`.
-Directly afterwards, something very interesting happens: the program jumps to the address contained in `ecx`.
+The instruction `mov ecx,DWORD PTR [eax*4+0x8048f50]` essentially takes `eax` (the argument to the function) and multiplies it by 4, and then adds it to the value `0x8048f50`.
+The program stores the result of this calculation in `ecx`.
+Directly afterwards, the program does something very interesting: it unconditionally jumps to the address contained in `ecx`.
 Apparently this calculation of `(eax * 4) + 0x8048f50` is meant to calculate an actual address to jump to within the program.

-After this, we get to the repeated blocks of code, which all do something like this:
+After this, we reach the repeating blocks of code, which each do something like this:

 * Move some byte value stored within the binary into `eax`.

-* Move another byte value, which comes directly after the previous byte value, into `ecx`.
+* Move another byte value into `ecx`.
+This byte value seems to comes directly after the previous byte value that was just loaded into `eax`.

 * XOR `eax` and `ecx` together and store the result in `eax`.

-* Move `al` into `dl`, which is equivalent to moving `eax` into `edx` since `al` only contains a single byte.
+* Move `al` into `dl`. ('al' and 'dl' refer to the lowest byte of `eax` and `edx`, respectively.)

-* Store `dl`, the result of the XOR operation, at the address `[ebp-0x1]`.
+* Store `dl`, which now contains the result of the XOR operation, at the address `[ebp-0x1]`.

 * Jump unconditionally to address `0x80486bf`.

-Let's take a look at `0x80486bf`, the address the function jumps to at the end of these repeated blocks of instructions.
+Each block jumps unconditionally to this block `0x80486bf` once it's done.
+Let's see what that block does:

 	gdb-peda$ x/10i 0x80486bf
 	   0x80486bf:   movsx  eax,BYTE PTR [ebp-0x1]